yoyosource/BOTC-HomeBrew/Townsfolk/README.md

 Each night* you learn if a player that died by execution today is a character type you have not learned yet.

 ## ![](Apothecary/.image_big.png) [Apothecary](Apothecary)
-While you are holding a potion, each potion of that type is nullified.
+While you are holding any potions, all potions of those types are nullified.

 ## ![](Auric/.image_big.png) [Auric](Auric)
 Each night, choose 3 players and a unique character; you learn if any of them are that character.